cypherfox/harper-hall.de/content/pages/the-holy-grails-of-dev-ops.md

 should be made available via an API, in order to create any needed delegation scenario.

 Also resources should be reclaimed automatically when not in use, or after a certain time, unless the request has been renewed.
 This is especially useful in development contexts, as recreating a working software stack from scratch becomes part of the daily experience from the start of any project.

-- hard to control, as requests are automated, and errors at the end of the life-cycle of resources may not be caught and thus resources not be released and thus add to the resource costs.
-Here, a control-loop approach serves well again, to ensure that nothing is requested (or not released) that is not used either.

 Technically reaching this goal is simple when you only consume resources from the public cloud, as that it is the only method to